Form Designer

 If a PDF has already been mapped to the form, clicking on “MAP PDF” will let you edit the PDF mapping.

-Once you have finished designing a form, you may save a version of the form by clicking Save Version at the top right of the designer interface.
-A confirmation popup will ask if you would also like to publish the current verision.
+Once you have finished designing a form, you may save a version of the form at its current state by clicking Save Version at the top right of the designer interface.
+In the resulting popup, you may give the version a custom name.

-Saved versions may be published later through the forms list.
+The publication and version name can be modified later through the forms list.

 Note